 So then, you who have followed our lead and robed yourselves in Christ, let the words of God lift you out of this turbulent age as a net lifts the little fishes out of the water.
 In us the laws of nature are turned upside down – for fish, taken out of the water, die; but the Apostles have fished us out of the sea that is this world not to kill us but to bring us from death to life.
 As long as we were in the world, our eyes were peering into the depths and we led our lives in the mud.
 Now we have been torn from the waves, we begin to see the true light.
 Moved by overwhelming joy, we say to our souls: Put your hope in the Lord, I will praise him still, my savior and my God.

 This post is an excerpt from St. Jerome’s sermon on Psalm 42 (in the Vulgate, Ps.
 41, CCL 78, 542-544).
-It speaks of the deer longing for streams, springs and fountains of living water as an image of our thirst for the Trinity, satisfied for the first time in baptism.
+It speaks of the deer longing for streams, springs and fountains of living water.
+He sees this as an image of our thirst for the Trinity, satisfied for the first time in baptism.
 It appears in the Office of Readings for Thursday in the thirteenth (13th) week of ordinary time.
 The accompanying biblical text is taken from 2 Samuel 6;1-23, David dancing for joy before the Ark of the Covenant.